 Understanding the way others listen can help you communicate more effectively with them.
 The ECHO Listening Profile teaches you to recognize four distinct types of listening: Connective, Analytical, Reflective and Conceptual.
 We all exhibit some combinations of these different styles.
 However, one style is often more dominant than the others.
 Recognizing a listener's dominant style is essential if you want to communicate well with him or her.
 In this article, we'll be looking at people who are highly Conceptual Listeners.

 What is Conceptual Listening?

-Conceptual listeners are people in an organization with lots of ideas.
+Conceptual Listeners are the individuals who often have a lot of ideas.
 They tend to focus on the big picture and are extremely creative.
 They're able to see connections and possibilities that others may miss.
-While other types of listeners are more data driven (Analytical) or motive driven (Connective), conceptual listeners are good at connecting the dots, then coming up with their own ideas and solutions.
-Here are some typical characteristics to look for in Conceptual listeners.
+While other types of listeners are more data driven (Analytical) or motive driven (Connective), Conceptual Listeners are good at connecting the dots, then coming up with their own ideas and solutions.
+Here are some typical characteristics to look for in Conceptual Listeners.

 - Original thinkers

-- Highly Conceptual listeners are original and creative.
-They’re often the first to propose new product ideas, campaigns, or initiatives.
+- Highly Conceptual Listeners are original and creative.
+They’re often the first to propose new product ideas, campaigns or initiatives.
 In some cases, their ideas are unsettling to others with different listening styles.
-For example, a highly Analytical listener might object to a proposal that's not backed by sufficient data while a highly Reflective listener isn't comfortable with ideas that are outside his or her experience.
+For example, a highly Analytical Listener might object to a proposal that's not backed by sufficient data while a highly Reflective Listener isn't comfortable with ideas that are outside of his or her experience.

 - Bring together diverse ideas